Available in VPC

 When a PVC is deleted, the bound PV is deleted, and the NAS volume is returned. |

-allowVolumeExpansion: PersistentVolumeClaim can be extended by setting this value to "true".
+allowVolumeExpansion: You can enable expansion of a PersistentVolumeClaim by setting this value to "true."

-The NAS volume resecured with the Retain policy can be returned through the NAVER Cloud Platform console or API.
+A NAS volume retained using the Retain policy can be returned through the NAVER Cloud Platform console or API.

-To change the default storage class content of a created StorageClass object, see Changing the default StorageClass.
+To change the default StorageClass of a created StorageClass object, see Changing the default StorageClass.

 CSI Controller

-To check the NAS CSI controller, use the command shown below to check the relevant pod in the namespace kube-system.
+To check the NAS CSI controller, run the following command to view the relevant Pods in the kube-system namespace:

 $ kubectl --kubeconfig $KUBE_CONFIG get pods -n kube-system -l app=nks-nas-csi-controller